permaweb/ao/sdk/README.md

 - Reads state from a `ao` Compute Unit `cu`
 - Writes interactions to an `ao` Message Unit `mu`
-- Deploys Contracts to the `warp` gateway
+- Deploys Contracts to `Irys` as a Data Item, then registers the contract on the `Warp Gateway`

 <!-- toc -->